frend/frend.co/_components/offcanvas/offcanvas.md

     url: http://heydonworks.com/practical_aria_examples/#hamburger
 ---

-A common interface pattern for navigation on small viewports, the off-canvas component consists of a hidden panel that can be shown by clicking on a button.
+A common interface pattern for navigation on small viewports, the off-canvas component consists of a hidden panel and button toggling its visibility.

-Aria-roles play an important role in this interactive widget, `aria-hidden` is toggled when the panel is opened or closed to keep the accessibility tree inline with the DOM and `aria-controls` are used to link the relevant buttons and panels.
+Aria-roles play an important role, `aria-hidden` is toggled when the panel is opened or closed to preserve consistency between the DOM & the accessibility tree, `aria-controls` are used to link the relevant buttons and panels.

-No assumption is made about the panel containing navigation however, hence the lack of an `aria-role=”navigation”`, the component is defined as a collapsible section of the document.
-If navigation is contained within the panel, you can easily define a `<nav>` element for correct interpretation by the browser.
+No assumption is made about the panel containing navigation hence the lack of an `aria-role=”navigation”`, the component is simply defined as a collapsible section of the document.
+If navigation is contained within the panel, you can define a `<nav>` element for correct interpretation by the browser.

-Keyboard navigation is enabled by default, the ESC key will close the panel if open and any focusable elements within the panel are not accessible when the panel is closed.
-Focus is applied to the panel when opened to maintain TAB order.
+Keyboard navigation is enabled by default, the `ESC` key will close the panel and focusable elements within the panel aren't accessible if closed.
+Focus is applied to the panel when open to maintain the correct tab order.